dahuatechnologies/dahuatechnologies/README.md

 ---

-###  They start airing their dirty laundry at home, and got screwed.
+###  They started airing their dirty laundry at home and it backfired.

 ---